The Girl Who Played with Fire (film): Plot

 On returning to Sweden after nearly a year living abroad, Lisbeth Salander reconnects with her ex-girlfriend Miriam Wu and offers her free use of her old apartment.
 Later, Salander confronts her sexually abusive former guardian Nils Bjurman after hacking into his email and discovering that he has an appointment booked with a tattoo removal specialist.
 She warns him at gunpoint not to remove the tattoo that she etched on his abdomen exposing him as a rapist.

 Mikael Blomkvist hires journalist Dag Svensson to work at his magazine, Millennium.
 Dag is writing an exposé on prostitution and human trafficking in Sweden, while his girlfriend, Mia Bergman, is writing her doctoral thesis on sex trafficking.
 Dag and Mia are about to go on a holiday and ask Blomkvist to come to his apartment and collect some photographs; he also asks Blomkvist to inquire about someone called "Zala" who may have a connection to his article.

 At the apartment, Blomkvist finds the two murdered, and soon traces the handgun used to kill them to Bjurman, who has also been murdered.
 Salander is the prime suspect because her fingerprints are on the gun.
 After initially resisting his help, Salander tells Blomkvist that she did not kill anyone and that they need to find the mysterious "Zala".

 Salander's boxing trainer and friend, Paolo Roberto, contacts Blomkvist and says that he can find her by reaching out to Miriam.
 Near her apartment, Paolo witnesses Miriam being kidnapped by Ronald Niedermann, a career criminal with ties to a human trafficking ring.
-Paolo follows Neidermann to a deserted barn, where he hears him torturing Miriam for information about Salander.
+Paolo follows Niedermann to a deserted barn, where he hears him torturing Miriam for information about Salander.
 Paolo tries to rescue her, but Niedermann beats him up and sets the barn aflame, although Paolo and Miriam manage to escape.

 News breaks of the attack, and Paolo gives his account to the police.
 After Blomkvist leaves information that he has discovered about the case on his computer for Salander to hack into and read, she leaves a message to him saying, "Thank you for being my friend."
 He realizes that she intends to set out alone to find the man who framed her and that she may not survive.